acados/acados/docs/embedded_workflow/index.md

 These are the folders you need to deploy `acados` on your dSPACE Platform.

 ### Step 3: Proceed to the next section
-With all of the above steps complete, proceed to the next chapter, _MATLAB / Simulink model perparation_, to prepare your model for the build process.
+With all of the above steps complete, proceed to the next chapter, _MATLAB / Simulink model preparation_, to prepare your model for the build process.

 <br/>
 <br/>

-# **MATLAB / Simulink model perparation**
+# **MATLAB / Simulink model preparation**

 ## First method
 This has been successfully tested on DS1202 MicroLabBox I in MATLAB / Simulink R2020b, on the DS1401 MicroAutobox-II (MABX2) and the DS1403 MicroAutobox-III (MABX3) in MATLAB / Simulink R2018b.